Membership of OASPA is only granted following an in-depth review process, details of which are provided below.

 5. During the review period, OASPA works with the publisher with the aim of reinstating full membership once sufficient evidence of improvement to procedures is demonstrated.
 If such improvement is not made within six months, then the Publisher’s membership is terminated (with Board approval).

-6. Where there is a dispute between two or more members of OASPA, concerns or questions should be addressed to the Membership Committee, who will then communicate with the relevant members independently.
-Any subsequent investigation will follow the guidelines outlined in points 1-5 above.
-Any decision taken to review or terminate a membership will be taken by the OASPA Board and communicated with the members involved before being made public on the OASPA blog.
+7. Where there is a dispute between two or more members of OASPA, concerns or questions should be addressed to the Membership Committee, who will then communicate with the relevant members independently.
+Any subsequent investigation will follow the guidelines outlined in points 1-6 above.
+Any decision taken to review or terminate a membership will be taken by the OASPA Board and communicated to the members involved.

-8. All details about any membership application or dispute is confidential to OASPA Board and not communicated with any external party except through the official public communications of OASPA (e.g. a blog post), where appropriate.
+9. All details about any membership application or dispute are confidential to the OASPA Board and are not communicated with any external party except through the official public communications of OASPA (e.g. a blog post), where appropriate.